autonomys/subspace-desktop/README.md

 1. Download the latest [release](https://github.com/subspace/subspace-desktop/releases) for your preferred platform.
 2. Install the program.
 3. Open `subspace-desktop` application.
-4. Click the `Quick Start` option.
-5. Wait for app to sync network size, and click `Start Plotting` (In this version, you plot the full history.
-In future versions you will be able to set your plot size on this page).
+4. Click the `This is my first time farming` option (or, if you want to use an existing reward address, click `I've run a farmer before and still have my keys`).
+5. Select how much space you want to pledge
+6. When you click `start plotting`, it may prompt you to store your seed phrase, if you did not import a reward address.
-6. The network will begin to sync, while you wait you can click `next` to open up the `what is plotting` page, and reveal your `seed` phrase, and provide you with our social links.
+7. The network will begin to sync and plotting will start.
+While you wait you can click `hints` to open up the `what is plotting` page, and join our online communities from the social links displayed in there!
-7. Once the node fully syncs you will be taken the the Farmer Dashboard which will show you the network status, and if you have won any blocks.
+8. Once the node fully syncs you will be taken the the Farmer Dashboard which will show you the network/plot status, and your total earned rewards.

 # How to Upgrade